kkensuke/cleanup-notion/README.md

 ## Note:
-- Since the script is supposed to run on MacOS, you may need to modify something if you gonna run on a different OS.
+- Since the script is supposed to be run on MacOS, you may need to modify something if you gonna run on a different OS.

 ## Caution: